kblomqvist/yasha/README.md

 $ yasha foo.jinja
 ```

-In case variables shouldn't be used in spite of the file existence use ``--no-variables`` option flag:
+In case the variables shouldn't be used in spite of the file existence use ``--no-variables`` option flag:

 ```
 $ yasha foo.jinja --no-variables